HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/advanced/text-tokenizer.md

 ## Best Practices
 1. Set appropriate `character_coverage` (1.0 for small character sets, 0.995 for rich character sets like Japanese/Chinese)
 2. Use `annotation_list_to_check` to verify tokenization accuracy
-3. Consider vocabulary size based on your task requirements
+3. Consider vocabulary size carefully based on your application needs
-4. For large datasets, use `num_sequences` to limit training text
+4. For large datasets, use `num_sequences` to limit training data if needed

 ## Important Notes
-- Pre-trained models can be loaded by specifying model path and vocab_size
+- Pre-trained models can be loaded by specifying model path, vocab_size, and model_type
-- The tokenizer supports both piece-based and ID-based encoding/decoding
+- The tokenizer integrates with SpeechBrain's data transform pipeline
-- Integration with PyTorch allows seamless use in deep learning pipelines
+- Supports both tensor-based and list-based operations for flexibility